karlits-exe/flight-booking-app/README.md

     - Fetching a user’s booking history.
     - Inserting new bookings into the system.
     - Updating or deleting bookings.
-- Indexing will be used on frequently searched fields (departure, destination, user_id) to optimise performance.

 ## 10. External Interface Requirements
 - **User Interfaces:** Provide sketches or descriptions of the user interface.